 It's copier and toner, how much could they have plundered, you could be thinking.
-How's $126 million sound.
-Here's a snippet from the news story, you can read the rest here.
+How's $126 million sound?
+Here's a snippet from the news story:

 “A suspected $126 million telemarketing scheme led authorities Tuesday morning to arrest 21 people accused of defrauding small businesses and charities by selling them overpriced toner for printers and photocopiers.

 Those taken into custody by the federal agents and Huntington Beach police officers were accused in an indictment of targeting more than 50,000 victims by posing as their regular toner-products supplier but upping their prices by as much as 10 times the regular retail price.”

 It does happen and can happen to you if you're not careful.

 Our pirates' weapon of choice is the telephone and your employees' desire to get a good deal for the company.

 Most often, your front desk or IT person will get a call.
 The person will ask, sometimes even politely, “Hi, this is Mary, I need the model number off of the front of your copier.”
 They'll have some excuse for needing this information.
 Two of the most common are:

 They need to send an updated manual for the machine